 You may have to adjust your studying to what is happening in a specific area.
 Everyone goes through this, even those who live there full-time.
 Pay close attention to the accents while you are there.
 One of the best ways to learn is to absorb what others are doing.

 4) There are going to be more changes to the vocabulary, depending on where you are visiting.
-Take these two words, ordernador and computadora.
-They both mean going to the computer and looking online.
+Take these two words, "ordernador" and "computadora".
+They both mean “computer”, the electronic device.
 The first one is for the more Peninsular regions.
 The second one is for those located in more Latin American regions.

 5) You will be met with laughter, ridicule, and embarrassment in some areas when you use the wrong word.
 Say for example you use the word "coger".
 In Peninsular Spanish regions, this means to "catch a cab".
 In these areas, using the phrase “Voy a coger un taxi” is fine to use.

-In Latin American Spanish regions this full sentence above means “to fornicate”.
+In Latin American Spanish regions this word above means “to fornicate”.
 There is a major difference.
 Using these words is not bad, you just need to use it in the right place and way.